Flag of Georgia (U.S. state): Pre-official flags (before 1879)

-First flag (1879–1956)
+First official flag (1879–1956)

 The 1879 flag was introduced by Georgia state senator Herman H. Perry and was adopted to memorialize Confederate soldiers during the American Civil War.
 Perry was a former colonel in the Confederate army during the war, and he presumably based the design on the First National Flag of the Confederacy, commonly known as the Stars and Bars.
 Over the years the flag was changed by adding and altering a charge on the vertical blue band at the hoist.
 The original 1879 design featured a solid blue band with no additional emblems.

 A 1902 amendment to the state militia laws added the state's coat of arms to the blue band, though a 2000 research report by the Georgia Senate states that researchers were not aware of any surviving flags depicting the coat of arms directly on the blue band, suggesting that no such flag was ever actually produced.
 Instead, no later than 1904, the coat of arms began to be depicted on a white shield, possibly with a gold outline.
 This version also added a red ribbon with the word "GEORGIA" below the shield.
 Examples of this modified version were discovered by the Senate researchers.

 Some flag manufacturers included the year 1799 in the coat of arms, as in the state seal; the seal had been adopted in that year.
 In 1914, the General Assembly changed the year to 1776, the year the United States Declaration of Independence was signed.

 At some point, the coat of arms began to be replaced with the state seal.
 The Senate report indicates this happened sometime in the 1910s or 1920s, and may have been connected to the 1914 change in the state seal's date and the need to conform newly produced flags to that change.
 The report notes that the first official state publication to use the seal instead of the coat of arms was the 1927 Georgia Official Register, which used a color version of the seal, adding that various versions of the seal were used on flags during this era, until a new drawing was prescribed in the 1950s.